Optimal Construction of Two-Qubit Gates using the Symmetries of B Gate Equivalence Class: Introduction

 In the Weyl chamber~\cite{Zhang2003}, the geometry of local equivalence classes of two-qubit gates, the operations such as Hermitian conjugate (inverse operation) and multiplication with the SWAP gate (mirror operation), can be described as reflections with respect to certain planes passing through the Weyl chamber~\cite{Selvan2023}.
 For a two-qubit gate to generate two-qubit local gates and the SWAP gate in two applications, the point representing its local equivalence class, in the Weyl chamber, should be invariant under inverse and the combined inverse and mirror operations, respectively.
 The point representing the B gate local equivalence class is the only point common to all the reflecting planes and hence invariant under inverse, mirror operations, and their combination~\cite{Chen2024,Selvan2023}.
 The local equivalence classes having one of these two symmetries exist on the planes describing these symmetries.
 We conjecture that one-parameter two-qubit gate families can be formed from the local equivalence classes represented by these planes such that each of them can optimally generate all two-qubit gates.
 We provide examples and prove their ability to generate all two-qubit gates using the method described in Ref.~\cite{Peterson2020}.
-We discuss the existing schemes that can be used to implement the gates from these families of local equivalence classes on superconducting quantum processors.

-The paper is organized as follows.
-In Section II, we provide a brief overview of the basic concepts and define the nonlocal content of two-qubit gates, which is used to study the ability of two-qubit gates from a local equivalence class to generate other two-qubit gates.
-In Section III, we discuss the optimal generation of all two-qubit gates using the families of local equivalence classes represented by the points on the planes describing the mirror and inverse operations in the Weyl chamber.
-In Section IV, we discuss the implementation of gates from these families on superconducting processors, and provide a conclusion in Section V.
+We discuss existing schemes for implementing the gates from these families of local equivalence classes on superconducting quantum processors.
+We obtain the upper bound on the number of two-qubit gates required to generate an arbitrary $n$-qubit gate for two specific families containing fermionic simulation gates.
+These upper bounds are valid provided all two-qubit gates can be generated by two applications of gates from the families.
+We also point out a positive correlation between the areas of the squared eigenvalues of the nonlocal part of two-qubit gates and the fractional volume of the Weyl chamber in two applications for specific families.